ethersphere/swarm-guide/contents/architecture.rst

 .. image:: img/chunk.png
    :alt:  A Swarm chunk consists of 4096 bytes of the file or a sequence of 128 subtree hashes

 Hashes of data chunks are defined as the hashes of the concatenation of the 64-bit length (in LSB-first order) of the content and the content itself.
-Because of the inclusion of the length, it is resistant to [length extension attacks](http://en.wikipedia.org/wiki/Length_extension_attack),  even if the underlying chunk hash function is not.
+Because of the inclusion of the length, it is resistant to `length extension attacks <http://en.wikipedia.org/wiki/Length_extension_attack>`_,  even if the underlying chunk hash function is not.

 Intermediate chunks are composed of the hashes of the concatenation of the 64-bit length (in LSB-first order) of the content subsumed under this chunk followed by the references to its children (reference is either a chunk hash or chunk hash plus decryption key for encrypted content).

 To distinguish between the two, one should compare the length of the chunk to the 64-bit number with which every chunk begins.
 If the chunk is exactly 8 bytes longer than this number, it is a data chunk.
-If it is shorter than that, it is an inner chunk.
+If it is shorter than that, it is an intermediate chunk.
 Otherwise, it is not a valid Swarm Hash chunk.

 For the chunk hash we use a hashing algorithm based on a binary merkle tree over the 32-byte  segments of the chunk data using a base hash function.
 Our choice for this base hash is the ethereum-wide used Keccak 256 SHA3 hash.
 For integrity protection the 8 byte span metadata is hashed together with the root of the BMT resulting in the BMT hash.
 BMT hash is ideal for compact solidity-friendly inclusion proofs.